helenakhlr/DEMDryPowder/README.md

 # DEMDryPowder

-This repository contains two DEM (Discrete Element Method) Simulations.
+This repository contains a DEM (Discrete Element Method) Simulations of a schematic Bulk Flow Measurement of a Powder, for which MercuryDPM was used.
-1) Depiction of artifical particle overlap

-2) Schematic Bulk Flow Measurement of a Powder

-For both, MercuryDPM was used.

 ## Requirements